redii/garden/README.md

 ## 🌐 Website

 I wanted to provide a website where I can take a look at my plants whenever I want.

 First I wanted the project to be selfcontained and not depend on external services, but that would have meant to run the website on the Raspberry Pi in my local network, do a port forwarding and dynamically update my external IP via dyndns... so to make it a bit easier I used the [imgur API](https://apidocs.imgur.com/) to upload, and host all the images.
-Like this I am able to run the website publicly on the internet via Github Pages and access the timelapse images using the imgur API.
+With this setup I am able to run the website publicly on the internet via Github Pages and access the timelapse images using the imgur API.

+The website also uses the enviroment variables defined in the [.env file](.env.template) to access the images hosted on imgur.
+You can run the `npm run dev` command inside the `www folder` for an development server, which can be accessed via `localhost:8080`.
+More informations on how to use or run the website can be found [here](www/).

-The website is build using svelte and can be found [here](https://redii.github.io/garden).
+The website and the current state of my garden can be found [here](https://redii.github.io/garden).